 Step 3: Get Ready to Begin

-The national office will notify you by letter once your chapter is approved, and you’ll receive welcome materials.
-Once your chapter is approved, you will have access to the NJHS Handbook and member-only portions of this website.
+The national office will notify you by email with your login information once your chapter is approved.
+You’ll then receive a letter and welcome materials.
+You will also have access to the NJHS Handbook and member-only portions of this website.
 These resources will help your chapter to develop:

 - Selection procedures, including choosing an induction date for new members.
 You’ll need to publish selection procedures and make it available.